Our Upcoming Events

 Registration is not required for this session.

-Coffee Connections: In person conversational hour (Java Nation)
+Coffee Connections: In person conversational hour (Location: Java Nation)

 A co-ed, conversational group for neighbors interested in meeting face-to-face twice a month to get to know one another, contribute to meaningful conversations, and partake in drink or snack/treat (optional).
 The group will meet twice a month on the first and third Wednesdays of the month.